oalami11/C-ALINEA/README.md

 </table>

 C-ALINEA is an enhanced version of the ALINEA algorithm that balances efficiency and fairness in ramp metering.
+It employs two distinct coordination methods with varying levels of aggressiveness in neighbor influence.
+Method M1 uses global normalization across the entire network, while Method M2 applies local normalization based on each ramp's immediate vicinity.
+For each method, the algorithm can be configured to consider either 1, 2, or 3 neighboring ramps both upstream and downstream, creating a coordination window that ranges from 3 total ramps (N=1) to 7 total ramps (N=3).
+This flexible neighbor selection allows the algorithm to balance between computational simplicity and coordination effectiveness, with higher N values generally providing more comprehensive network awareness at the cost of increased complexity.

 - **Utilitarianism:** Maximize overall benefit for all users.
 - **Rawlsian fairness:** Focus on helping the most disadvantaged first.